 - Do something you really enjoy prior to bed time.
 You can take a walk, chat with a friend, watch an amusing re-run, read something not related to school or work, take a bath, masturbate, etc. The idea here is to take your mind away from whatever's feeding your angst, allowing for greater ease into slumber.

 - Make tomorrow's to-do list just before you call it a night.
 Not only might you be more organized for the next day, you may also have fewer anxiety dreams and a better night's sleep overall.

 - Instead of just lying awake with worries, write them down in a journal.
 When you're done, close the book and put it away.
 Better to leave your stressors on the night table than take them to bed with you.

 - Listen to music or a guided imagery tape to take you peacefully into Zzz-land.
 You can find relaxation videos online that have pleasant scenes in which you visualize yourself relaxing.

 If these suggestions alone aren't enough to extract the roots of the factors that are causing you lost sleep, combining them with some kind of counseling or speaking with a health care provider can be a sleep tonic worth considering.
-Students at Columbia can make an appointment at Medical Services to discuss their sleeping problems and whether a referral for a counselor or sleep specialist is in order.
-Students can make an appointment by logging on to Open Communicator or by calling x4-2284.
+Students at Columbia can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC) to discuss their sleeping problems and whether a referral for a counselor or sleep specialist is in order.
 You can also visit Columbia University's A!sleep site for information about getting your Zzz's!